apereo/cas/docs/cas-server-documentation/index.md

 | [CAS Service Discovery Server](installation/Service-Discovery-Guide.html) | `heroku-discoveryserver`    | [![](https://heroku-badge.herokuapp.com/?app=caseureka)](https://caseureka.herokuapp.com/)
 | [CAS Configuration Server](installation/Configuration-Server-Management.html) | `heroku-casconfigserver`    | [![](https://heroku-badge.herokuapp.com/?app=casconfigserver&root=/casconfigserver)](https://casconfigserver.herokuapp.com/casconfigserver)

+Credentials used for the above demos, where needed are: `casuser` / `Mellon`.

 It is important to note that these are public demo sites, used by the project for basic showcases and integration tests.
 They are **NOT** set up for internal demos as they may go up and down as the project needs without notice.